charlespeach/charlespeach.github.io/_posts/2013-12-26-blocks-procs-dsl-ruby.md

 One of the things I found interesting, and I guess I didnt quite grasp until explained to me was the passing of blocks.
 This is my first 'official' blog post ever so bear with me.

-See almost everything in ruby is an object.. except our friend Mr Block.
+See almost everything in ruby is an object..
+Except our friend Mr Block.
 Blocks in ruby are the little un-assignable bits of logic you add to your ruby files.

 ## Lets get into it
 We can pass code to be executed within any method we define in ruby, take this simple example: